Mitragyna speciosa: Detection in body fluids

-The plant's active compounds and metabolites are not detected by a typical drug screening test, but can be detected by more specialized testing.
+The plant's active compounds and metabolites are not detected by a typical drug screening test but can be detected by more specialized testing.
 Blood mitragynine concentrations are expected to be in a range of 10–50 μg/L in persons using the drug recreationally.
 Detection in body fluids is typically by liquid chromatography-mass spectrometry.

 Regulation

 As of January 2018, neither the plant nor its alkaloids were listed in any of the Schedules of the United Nations Drug Conventions.

+In 2021, the World Health Organization's Executive Committee on Drug Dependency investigated the risks of kratom and declined to recommend a critical review of it.
+The committee, however, recommended kratom be kept "under surveillance."

 ASEAN

 As of 2013, kratom was listed by ASEAN in its annex of products that cannot be included in traditional medicines and health supplements that are traded across ASEAN nations.

 Australia and New Zealand

 As of January 2015, kratom was controlled as a narcotic in Australia and under Medicines Regulations 1985 (Amended August 6, 2015) in New Zealand.

 Canada

-As of October 2020, Health Canada disallowed marketing of kratom for any use by ingestion, and has taken action against companies marketing it for such purposes.
-Kratom could be marketed for other uses, such as incense.
+As of October 2020, Health Canada disallowed marketing of kratom for any use by ingestion and has taken action against companies marketing it for such purposes.
+Kratom can be marketed for other uses, such as incense.